The physics of superconductor-ferromagnet hybrid structures: Introduction

 \section{Introduction}

 The interplay between superconductivity and ferromagnetism in hybrid superconductor–ferromagnet (SF) structures continues to be a subject of intense theoretical and experimental interest.
-While these two phenomena are antagonistic in nature—superconductivity favoring spin-singlet pairing and ferromagnetism promoting spin polarization—their combination in mesoscopic systems leads to a wide range of nontrivial and technologically promising effects.
-Among these are oscillations of the critical temperature and critical current due to the Fulde–Ferrell–Larkin–Ovchinnikov (FFLO)~\cite{Larkin1964,Fulde1964}–like behavior \cite{RevModPhys.77.935}, $\pi$-junction formation \cite{1128994620010312,Kontos2002}, and the emergence of spin-triplet pairing states in the presence of magnetic inhomogeneity \cite{RevModPhys.77.1321}.
+While these two phenomena are antagonistic in nature, superconductivity favoring spin-singlet pairing and ferromagnetism promoting spin polarization, their combination in mesoscopic systems leads to a wide range of nontrivial and technologically promising effects.
+Among these are oscillations of the critical temperature and critical current due to the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO)~\cite{Larkin1964,Fulde1964} - like behavior \cite{RevModPhys.77.935}, $\pi$-junction formation \cite{1128994620010312,Kontos2002}, and the emergence of spin-triplet pairing states in the presence of magnetic inhomogeneity \cite{RevModPhys.77.1321}.
 Understanding these effects is not only of fundamental importance but also essential for the development of superconducting spintronics and quantum memory elements.

-Recent progress has demonstrated that SF-based Josephson junctions can function as controllable phase elements and memory cells in superconducting spintronic circuits \cite{Linder2015, Birge2024}.
-Novel designs such as SIsFS junctions \cite{Bakurskiy1, Nevirkovets1} allow tuning between 0 and $\pi$ states with large $I_c R_n$ products, making them attractive for cryogenic memory applications.
+Recent progress has demonstrated that SF-based Josephson junctions can function as controllable phase elements and memory cells in superconducting digital electronic and spintronic circuits \cite{Linder2015, Birge2024, yang2021boosting,cai2023superconductor,Mitrovic2025}.
+Novel designs such as SIsFS junctions (I is an insulator and s is a thin superconducting layer) \cite{Bakurskiy1, Nevirkovets1} allow tuning between 0 and $\pi$ states with large $I_c R_n$ products, making them attractive for cryogenic memory applications.
 Comprehensive theoretical frameworks based on the Usadel equations within the quasiclassical Green’s functions formalism have successfully described much of the proximity and spin transport physics in these systems \cite{RevModPhys.77.935, RevModPhys.77.1321, RevModPhys.76.411, Eschrig2011,Bergeret2018}